 Dear Mr. Hitchington,

 Following these individuals through their time in the prison system has prepared me to then help offenders reintegrate back into society.
 In my previous role, I ran a service to help previous offenders find work and remained in touch to help solve any issues.
-Integration into the community was most effective when there was stable work, and this was the number one factor in lack of reoffending.
+Integration into the community was most effective when there was stable work, and this was the number one factor in the lack of reoffending.
 I know that your facility has strong links with many employers, and I would be keen to get involved.

-I have been involved in sentencing recommendations through my ten-year career and have evolved my understanding of the penal code and where there is room for individual leeway.
+I have been involved in sentencing recommendations throughout my ten-year career and have evolved my understanding of the penal code and where there is room for individual leeway.
 If an offender has done their penance and has been rehabilitated, they should be given a second chance – if they are mentally able and psychologically prepared.
 Only 5% of those that I personally oversaw have reoffended.

-My work in the State of Nevada prison system has brought me six commendations and my last state appraisal mentioned me as one of the “young stars” of the correctional system.
+My work in the State of Nevada penal system has brought me six commendations and my last state appraisal mentioned me as one of the “young stars” of the correctional system.
 I hope that my new move to a bigger prison facility will allow me to increase my impact on improving offender actions and behaviors.